STORM-IRIT/Radium-Engine/README.md

 #### Run

-Assimp and GlBinding libs need to be manually copied in the bin directory (FIXME).
+Assimp and GlBinding DLLs need to be manually copied in the bin directory (FIXME).

 ### Building with QtCreator

 QtCreator is supported on Windows, MacOS and Linux.
 No specific requirement here, just open Radium-Engine CMake project and enjoy !

 ## Troubleshooting

 ### Qt cmake errors
 In case you run into an error like